Snakes explained: Correcting misinformation about Australian snakes

 _________________________________________________________________

-Suppose a snake reacts defensively to you, for example, rearing up, flattening its neck, mock striking etc. In that case, removing yourself from the snake's vicinity as quickly as possible is your highest priority.
-When you are at a safe distance or out of the snake's view, the snake will no longer perceive you as a threat and will return to its natural behaviour.
+If a snake reacts defensively to you—such as rearing up, flattening its neck, or mock striking—your top priority is to remove yourself from the snake’s vicinity as quickly and calmly as possible.
+Once you are at a safe distance or out of the snake’s line of sight, it will likely no longer view you as a threat and will return to its natural behaviour.

-If you find yourself suddenly quite close to a snake and you are within striking range, for example, you almost step on one, or one slithers past very close to you, then freezing and remaining extremely still is the best course of action to avoid provoking a defensive reaction from the snake.
-If you move, you may alert the snake to your presence and cause a defensive response.
-Allow the snake to move off in its own time, or as long as the snake remains calm, you can slowly move away when you feel it is safe to do so.
+If you find yourself unexpectedly close to a snake, such as almost stepping on one or having one slither past you, remain absolutely still.
+Freezing in place is the best way to avoid provoking the snake.
+Any movement could alert the snake to your presence, triggering a defensive reaction.
+Allow the snake to move away at its own pace.
+If the snake remains calm and doesn't feel threatened, you can slowly move away when you feel it is safe to do so.

 Above Image: Tiger Snake (Notechis scutatus) in defensive posture, the Overland Track, Tasmania